dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 serialization language”.

 It is commonly used for configuration files and in applications where data is being stored or transmitted.
 Two configuration files are required.
-The first is a default configuration file, the first is a default configuration file, hovmoeller_defaults.yaml that is found in the $METPLOTPY_BASE/metplotpy/plots/config directory.
+The first is a default configuration file, hovmoeller_defaults.yaml.
+This is found in the $METPLOTPY_BASE/metplotpy/plots/config directory.
 All default configuration files are located in the $METPLOTPY_BASE/metplotpy/plots/config directory.
 Default configuration files are automatically loaded by the plotting code and do not need to be explicitly specified when generating a plot.